The Rocks (band): 2004-2006

-The recording of debut album Asking For Trouble was a difficult period for the band, seeing Clooke leave the band to pursue a career in acting, Taylor and Bacon split up, and financial difficulties which delayed the recording process several times.
+The recording of their debut album Asking For Trouble was a difficult period for the band, seeing Clooke leave the band to pursue a career in acting, Taylor and Bacon split up, and financial difficulties which delayed the recording process several times.
 The band recruited ex-Placebo drummer Robert Schultzberg, who played on some of the album tracks on a session basis, and they completed their first foreign tour, touring the Netherlands and Belgium in June that year.
-The album was eventually ready for a summer 2004 release, preceded by single "Can You Hear Me?" which was neither as accessible as "Celeste" nor as edgy as the earlier releases, and failed to maintain the progress made by previous singles.
+The album was eventually ready for a summer 2004 release, preceded by the single "Can You Hear Me?"

 The album received a mixed critical reception, with positive write-ups in the Observer and The Fly (magazine) balanced by less flattering reviews in The Guardian and the NME.
 It contained all the singles to date, with a re-recorded "We Got It" being issued as a promo single only (backed with a new recording, "Pluto's Underworld") towards the end of 2004.
-Internal discord and creative tensions within the band were growing, and after a fractious tour in support of the album (which saw Bacon leave the tour, and the band finish the tour as a four-piece), the band returned to London to lick their wounds and try to find a permanent drummer.
+Internal discord and creative tensions within the band were growing, and after a fractious tour in support of the album (which saw Bacon leave the tour, and the band finish the tour as a four-piece), the band returned to London to try to find a permanent drummer.
 Jonny Wilson was recruited in early 2005, and played on several new recordings made that year, but was replaced within a year by Nick Bukowski, and the band signed to newly formed independent label Weekender in 2006.

 With their line-up settled again, the Rocks found a renewed sense of purpose.
-The first release on Weekender was the single "Heartbreak City", backed with a version of the live favourite, the Jonathan Richman tune, "I Was Dancing In The Lesbian Bar", that December.
-They also toured Austria and Germany around this time, to a favourable response.
+The first release on Weekender was the single "Heartbreak City", backed with a version of the Jonathan Richman tune, "I Was Dancing In The Lesbian Bar", that December.
+They also toured Austria and Germany around this time.